 4. Try music therapy

 From Madonna to Taylor Swift and Michael Buble to Ed Sheeran, almost every artist has penned a song for the heartbroken.
 Look for songs that appeal the most to you.
 Remember that probably a break-up inspired your favorite artists to write such moving songs.
 If they can get over it, so can you.
+Also, try penning down your feelings.
+That gives you clarity, which helps in sorting out and dealing with your emotions better.

 5. Clean out the junk